Jurong Lake District, the second biggest business district in Singapore outside the city.

 The Jurong Regional Line, when completed, will offer convenient access to the Nanyang Technological University (NTU), a research-intensive and one of the leading universities in the world.

-Meanwhile, the construction of the Jurong East integrated transport hub (ITB) is already in progress.
+Meanwhile, the construction of the Jurong East integrated transport hub (ITH) is already in progress.
 Completion is expected in 2027.

 New Jurong Regional Library